Trump Administration ‘Slow-Walking’ Offshore Wind Permits: Sen. Whitehouse

 “It’s almost comical to see this completely anti-environment administration feign great solicitude for the ocean environment as it delays these projects,” he added.

-Plan B on climate legislation: corporate America
+Plan B on climate legislation: Corporate America

 Elsewhere in the interview with Wood Mackenzie’s Ed Crooks, Whitehouse suggested there is a potential path forward on climate legislation under a President Joe Biden even if Republicans keep control of the Senate.